 Children get to hear or read fairy tales.
 Whether the kid speaks one or more languages, it is only important that he or she comprehends the words: there was a fairy land, a long time ago, where apples grew on noses.

 Ms. de Lange did not present her tasks in the article.
-It is probable she had misconstrued them deictically.
-The children did not know what noses the talk was about; whether to focus on syntax or pragmatics, that is, on talk in context.
+It is probable she had misconstrued them ■→deictically.
+The children did not know what noses the talk was about, whether to focus on syntax or ■→pragmatics, that is, talk in context.

 Ms. de Lange wrote she spoke English and French.
-Let us think what the world would have to become, to adopt her study.
+Let us think what the world would have to become to follow her study.

 We would have to dread multilingual medics.
-They would be the people not to care what words mean literally.
-A cardiac case might serve a game of opinion with them.
+They would be the people not to care what words mean literally, and a cardiac case might serve a game of opinion:

-To think what the world is really: both English and French have spoken and written forms.
+What the world is really like: both the languages, English as well as French, have spoken and written forms.
 What we write as bread in English is un pain, in French.
 What we write as pain in English, is nothing even potentially pleasant, whatever the language.

 Speakers of English and French have had much contact, in history as well.
-It must be that people rely on semantics, that is, word sense.
-Word form alone is not sufficient to make the psychological reality of language.
-Otherwise, either the French or the English (or both peoples) would have changed their words.
+It must be that word shape alone is not sufficient to make the psychological reality of language, and people rely on semantics, that is, word sense.
+Otherwise, either the French or the English (or both the peoples) would have changed their words.
 It depends on deictics, if we say a word has another meaning.